 There should be no wait, and the task must begin before the product production begins and should be continued after the product starts getting developed.

-Examine, whether the risk density high, medium or low?
+Examine, whether the risk density is high, medium, or low?

 The team after parsing all the critical risks and quantifying them should apply robust methods to evaluate which risks need to be addressed and in how much detail.

-But to make a decision on whether to deal the problem or take instant action to prevent or minimize its effect, entirely depends on an organization’s call-to-action.
+But to make a decision on whether to deal with the problem or take an instant action to prevent or minimize its effect, entirely depends on an organization’s call to action.

 3. Build Contingencies